 - Improve quality of health care facilities and community-based family health services.

 - Expand access to family health services, primarily by increasing the number of skilled health care providers.

 - Increase demand for facility and community-based family health services.

 - Strengthen management of facility and community-based family health services.

-Check out a Devex interview with Doris Youngs, the chief of party of the Rwanda Family Health Project.
+Check out a Devex interview with Doris Youngs, the former chief of party of the Rwanda Family Health Project.
 Ms. Youngs discusses ways that the country's health sector has improved.